ThomasRochefortB/bettercallbloom/README.md

-# bettercallopt
+# bettercallbloom
-Let's finetune OPT on Pile of Law!
+Let's finetune BLOOM on Pile of Law!

 Pile of Law is a large corpus of legal documents.